speedscale/docs/docs/end-to-end.md

 ## Analyze

 After a few minutes you should be able to see your traffic in the [Speedscale dashboard](https://app.speedscale.com).
+Make sure to select the the same service name that you entered in `speedctl install` from the traffic dropdown.
 You should be able to see the inbound and outbound calls for this app as shown below.

 ![Traffic](./end-to-end/traffic.png)